Rose Revolution: International involvement

 Former Georgian Foreign Minister Salomé Zourabichvili wrote:

-The amount of international involvement created a variety of conspiracy theories.
-The most popular implies that the United States was responsible for the overthrow of Shevardnadze.
-Many non-governmental organizations from the U.S. were in Georgia actively educating the people on human rights and the ideals of democracy.
-Also, the U.S. Ambassador in Georgia at the time, Richard Miles was also the U.S. Ambassador in Belgrade coincidentally during the Bulldozer Revolution.
+On 1 December 2003, President Eduard Shevardnadze said that the Rose Revolution was a plan of George Soros, with him "providing for everything: how much money is necessary, what government organizations are reliable, with whom it is necessary to cooperate" and testing this concept and how to found such organizations in Yugoslavia.
+He also told the Russian audience that the country was correct in its decision to drive Soros "away from Russia".

 Adjara

 In May 2004, the so-called "Second Rose Revolution" took place in Batumi, Adjara.
 After months of extreme tension between Saakashvili's government and Aslan Abashidze, the virtual dictator of the autonomous region, thousands of Adjarans, mobilized by the United National Movement and Kmara, protested against Abashidze's policy of separatism and militarization.
 Abashidze used security forces and paramilitary groups to break up the demonstrations in the streets of Batumi and Kobuleti.
 However, he failed to suppress the protests, and they grew in size and scope.
 On May 6, 2004 (again St George's Day), protesters from all Ajara gathered in Batumi despite being dispersed by force the day before.
 Georgian Prime Minister Zurab Zhvania and Interior Minister Giorgi Baramidze negotiated with Adjaran Interior Minister Jemal Gogitidze to withdraw his forces from the administrative border at the Choloki River and led Georgian Special Forces into the region.
 Abashidze bowed to the inevitable, resigned in the same evening and left for Moscow.
 President Saakashvili visited Batumi the next day and was met by celebrating Adjarans.